-What is a simultaneous orgasm
+What is a simultaneous orgasm?

 Why is it such a big deal?

 When we started getting it on, we realized this isn’t always—or even often—the case.
-Anytime our expectations and our experiences don’t match, it creates stress and a desire to fix the gap.
+Anytime our expectations and our experiences don’t match, it creates stress and a desire to close the gap.
 While changing your expectations often leads to more peace, many of us think we have to change our experience.

 There’s also the fact that in heterosexual relationships, sex often ends when the partner with a penis experiences orgasm.
 So the desire for a simultaneous climax may stem in part from wanting to make sure everyone gets theirs before things wrap up.

 On a more positive note, simultaneous orgasm can be a deeply connecting experience.
 Sharing a peak of pleasure requires vulnerability, communication, and intimacy that deepens your bond and releases oodles of feel-good hormones in your body.

 Why is it so hard to experience a simultaneous orgasm?

 First, there’s the mechanics.
 Only about a quarter to a third of people with vulvas can experience orgasm during PIV.
 It’s simply not the best way to stimulate the most sensitive parts of the vulva, like the clitoris.